nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br>
 <br>

-2. Download the latest `remindMe.jar` from our [GitHub release page](https://github.com/AY2021S2-CS2103T-W15-1/tp/releases).
+2. Download the latest `RemindMe.jar` from our [GitHub release page](https://github.com/AY2021S2-CS2103T-W15-1/tp/releases).
 Copy the file to the folder you want to use as the home folder for your RemindMe.
 Double click the file to start the app.
 <br>